module-Douglas/php_contact_manager/README.md

   ```
   composer install
   ```
-3. Create a copy of the `.env.example` file and rename it to `.env`.
-Update the necessary configuration values such as database credentials.
+3. Update the necessary configuration values such as database credentials at `.env`.
 4. Run the database migrations to create the necessary tables:
   ```
   php artisan migrate